akce/footwm-chez/README.md

 NOTE: xlib is not prefixed as it uses ftypes and redefining exported symbols can cause issues there.

-NOTE NOTE: the compiled version of `footsh` does not pre-import footwm library bindings.
-This is due to a difference between [Chez Scheme] program mode vs script mode that i haven't quite figured out yet.
-Run `footsh` from within the source directory if you need this feature although hopefully it's not needed so much now that the code has matured.

 It's always best here to refer to the source code for what is possible.

 A sample session.
 Comments are embedded: